-September Theme: Food & Agriculture
+September Theme: Math in Food & Agriculture

 Topic: Use age appropriate language to talk to your child about math.